 Why Spaghetti Squash is a Healthy Choice

-As with any processed food, many store-bought pastas contain preservatives and other added ingredients that really provide no nutritional value.
+As with any processed food, many store-bought kinds of pasta contain preservatives and other added ingredients that really provide no nutritional value.
 Traditional (white) pasta is also high in carbs and high on the glycemic index with very little fiber, if any.

 I hope this helps make your squash making experience a positive one!
 Does anyone else have a story like mine?
 Leave a comment below!